Lambert Belmas: Career

 In July 2021 Lezignan announced that they had signed Bélmas.

 Belmas signed for Toulouse ahead of the 2022 Super League season, but snapped his achilles heel two days later.
 Toulouse committed to honouring his contract and helping his recovery from what could be a career ending injury.
 In June 2022 it was announced that Belmas had signed a two-year deal with Toulouse.

+On 15 October 2023, Belmas played in Toulouse Olympique's upset loss in the Million Pound Game against the London Broncos.

 International career

 He was selected in the France 9s squad for the 2019 Rugby League World Cup 9s.